pmarcowski/hugo-pmin/README.md

      201 total
 ```

 Despite its minimalism, **PMin** is fully functional.
 It supports pages (including the home page), blog posts, navigation menus, categories, tags, and RSS.
 With minor customization, it can incorporate **LaTeX math expressions** and **syntax highlighting** with a copy button.
-See [About](about/) for more details.

 ![Preview](images/preview.png)